Notes

 Musculoskeletal and connective tissue disorders.

-Proximal myopathy, osteoporosis, arthropathy, Charcot-like arthropathy following intra-articular injection, premature epiphyseal closure, muscular atrophy, muscle weakness, steroid myopathy, vertebral compression fractures, aseptic necrosis of femoral and humeral heads, avascular osteonecrosis, myalgia, growth suppression in infancy, childhood and adolescence.
+Proximal myopathy, rhabdomyolysis, osteoporosis, arthropathy, Charcot-like arthropathy following intra-articular injection, premature epiphyseal closure, muscular atrophy, muscle weakness, steroid myopathy, vertebral compression fractures, aseptic necrosis of femoral and humeral heads, avascular osteonecrosis, myalgia, growth suppression in infancy, childhood and adolescence.
 These may occur as a result of protein catabolism associated with prolonged glucocorticoid therapy.

 Ocular disorders.